alexandershov/goslow/README.md

 Second, we need your boss to sign a waiver that she's okay with you contributing to goslow.

 Just kidding.
-Open pull requests, send emails with patches/tarballs/links to pastebin to [codumentary.com@gmail.com](mailto:codumentary.com@gmail.com) Whatever makes you happy.
+Open pull requests, send emails with patches/tarballs/links-to-pastebin to [codumentary.com@gmail.com](mailto:codumentary.com@gmail.com) Whatever makes you happy.

 ## License